Shobhana George

 Sobhana George is a politician and three-time Member of the Legislative Assembly of the state of Kerala, who, as an Indian National Congress candidate, represented Chengannur in the 9th, 10th and 11th Assemblies.
 She is the only woman to represent the same constituency consecutively for three years in the Indian National Congress Party.

 Sobhana George is now an active supporter of the CPIM.
-She is currently the first woman to be the Vice Chairperson of Kerala State Khadi and Village Industries Board.
+She was the first woman to be the Vice Chairperson of Kerala State Khadi and Village Industries Board and now hold the position of Chairperson for Oushadhi, the largest producer of Ayurveda Medicines in public sector in India operated by the Kerala Government.

 Education

 Sobhana completed her SSLC from the Govt.
 Girls High School, Chengannur.
 She did her higher studies in Kottayam Basalious College, Rani St. Thomas College, Kozenchery St.Thomas College, Madras University and Mysore University.

 Career

 She was then the first female president of the All Kerala Balajan Sakhyam.
 She was also the first female General Secretary of the State Youth Congress Committee and has served as a Joint Secretary of the Kerala Pradesh Congress Committee.
 She has also served as a Senate Member of the Kerala University.
 Following her expulsion from the Indian National Congress, she joined the Democratic Indira Congress (Karunakaran) where she served as the General Secretary.
 She represented the Chengannur constituency in the Kerala Legislative Assembly in the 9th, 10th and 11th assemblies.

 She resigned as MLA on 5 July 2005, after having resigned from the INC, and joining the DIC(K) along with K. Karunakaran.
 She contested from the Thiruvananthapuram West constituency, but lost.
 Later, she re-joined the Congress party.

 In 2011, she staked her claim for the Chengannur constituency, however the Congress fielded its sitting MLA, P. C. Vishnunath, in spite of her claiming that she had the support of the Malankara Orthodox church.
 She filed her nomination as an independent, but withdrew at the last moment, citing pressure from the party.

 In 2016, she resigned from the Congress and in the 2018 Assembly by-polls, she campaigned for the LDF.
 After her resignation from the Congress Party in 2016, there has never been a Congress Party Member to represent the Chengannur constituency in the Legislative Assembly.